-All Computer Information Systems majors must complete CSE 100 Principles of Programming (N3) or a "C" or "C++" programming language course, which may be used as a college requirement, and CIS 235 Transaction and File Processing, which may be used in the business core in place of CIS 200.
+All Computer Information Systems majors must complete CSE 100 Principles of Programming (N3) or a C or C++ programming language course, which may be used as a college requirement, and CIS 235 Business Information Systems Development, which may be used in the business core in place of CIS 200.

-In addition to college and university requirements, Accountancy and Computer Information Systems majors must receive grades of "C" or higher in the required upper-division major and major support courses.
+In addition to college and university requirements, Accountancy and Computer Information Systems majors must receive grades of "C" or higher in the required upperdivision major and major support courses.
 If a student receives a grade below "C" in any required upper-division major course, this course must be repeated before any other upper-division major course can be taken.
 If a second grade below "C" is received in either an upper-division major course already taken or in a different upper-division major course, the student is no longer eligible to take additional upper-division major courses.

 In addition to fulfilling major requirements, students seeking a degree must meet all university and college requirements.
-See pages 79-83 for university graduation requirements and pages 144-146 for college requirements.
+See "University Graduation Requirements," page 81 and "College Degree Requirements," page 152.